Psoriasis

 acitretin (Soriatane)

-Side effects - birth defects, miscarriage, dryness, hair loss, muscle aches, liver and bone marrow damage,
+Side effects - birth defects, miscarriage, dryness, hair loss, muscle aches, liver and bone marrow damage, mood change

 thalidomide